-TaylorMade also labels the PSi as delivering “consistent distance without compromise” though:
+TaylorMade labels the PSi as delivering “consistent distance without compromise” through:

 - a new cut-thru sole slot (Speed Pocket) in the 3-7 irons.
 This allows the face to flex more at impact (particularly for thin shots), increasing ball speeds and ball speed consistency all across the face.